osmosis-labs/osmosis/docs/overview/terminology.md

 Groups of information stored on a blockchain.
 Each block contains transactions that are grouped, verified, and signed by validators.

 ## Bonded validator

-A validator in the active set participating in consensus.
+A validator in the [active set](/overview/terminology.html#active-set) participating in consensus.
 Bonded validators earn rewards.

 ## Bonding

-When a user delegates or bonds Osmo to a validator to receive staking rewards.
-Validators never have ownership of a delegator's Osmo, even when bonded.
+When a user delegates OSMO to a validator to receive staking rewards and in turn obtain voting power.
+Validators never have ownership of a delegator's OSMO.
 Delegating, bonding, and staking generally refer to the same process.

 ## Burn

-The destruction of coins.
+The permanent destruction of coins from the total supply.

 ## Commission

 The percentage of staking rewards a validator will keep before distributing the rest of the rewards to delegators.
 Commission is a validator’s income.
 Validators set their own commission rates.
+As of this writing, commission must be greater than or equal to 5%

 ## Community pool